 frustration and energy.
 Not only that, but simultaneously they will ensure you solve

 the right problem when necessary, stay involved where needed, and step

 Besides, people are almost always more motivated to act on their

 own ideas versus advice from others, no matter how good your solution is!

-How simple, research-backed shifts to the order of your evening could change that for good!
+These 3 simple, research-backed changes to the order of your evening is all it takes.

 8:00 am: Get to work – Too tired to think.